ocaml/RFCs/Committee.md

 unconditional sources of conflicts of interest:

 1. belonging to the same institution as the proposal submitter
-2. on-going or recent direct financial ties to the proposal submitter
+2. ongoing or recent direct financial ties to the proposal submitter

 Any committee member hesitating about a less clear cut case can ask the committee secretary for a second opinion.

-Committee members in conflict can still participate to the committee discussion, however they cannot participate to the decision process.
+Committee members in conflict can still participate in the committee discussion, but they cannot participate in the decision process.
 In particular, they cannot be a shepherd for the proposal.

-Moreover, in order to inform external audience, the chair should mention the known conflicts of interest at the start of the committee deliberation.
+Moreover, in order to inform the external audience, the chair should mention the known conflicts of interest at the start of the committee deliberation.